 - 1.4 Evidence of Professional Indemnity Insurance (PII): For existing CLC practices converting to an ABS, PII and the existing insurance cover under the Master Policy will continue.
 For new Practice applications, a quotation for PII under the Master Policy can be obtained from Miller Insurance, telephone number 0207 031 2492.
 A copy of the quotation, and terms if an alternative PII provider is chosen, or in existence, is required. - 1.5 Provision of adverse information: Does not necessarily mean the CLC will reject an application.
-Where adverse information is provided it will be discussed with the applicant to determine the risk posed to the Code of Conduct's Outcomes; resource implications for the CLC; and the individual/body's willingness or capacity to address the issue. - 1.6 Declarations: All Key Personnel and Owners must sign the application declaration. - 1.7 Applications will be returned unprocessed when the application: - a) is completed incorrectly or cannot be scanned; - b) is incomplete because any supporting documentation and individual application are missing, or not labelled correctly.
+Where adverse information is provided it will be discussed with the applicant to determine the risk posed to the Code of Conduct's Outcomes; resource implications for the CLC; and the individual/body's willingness or capacity to address the issue. - 1.6 Declarations: All Key Personnel and Owners must sign the application declaration. - 1.7 Applications will be returned unprocessed when the: - a) application is completed incorrectly; - b) the application is incomplete because any supporting documentation is missing, or not labelled correctly, i.e. not accurately indicating the question it relates to.